styled-components/styled-components/packages/babel-plugin-styled-components/README.md

 # `babel-plugin-styled-components`

 Babel plugin for `styled-components`.
-This is **not necessary at all to use `styled-components`**, it just adds some nice features to enhance the experience.
+This is **only necessary if you're server-side rendering**, you can use `styled-components` perfectly fine without this Babel plugin. (it does give you a nicer debugging experience though)

 ## Usage